vlmaps/vlmaps/README.md

 ## Create a VLMap with the Generated Dataset
 * Change the value for `defaults/data_paths` in `config/map_creation_cfg.yaml` to `default`.
 * Change the `habitat_scene_dir` and `vlmaps_data_dir` in `config/data_paths/default.yaml` according to the steps in the **Generate Dataset** section above.
-* Run the following command to build the VLMap
+* Run the following command to build the VLMap.
+The code builds a 3D map where each voxel contains the LSeg embedding.
   ```bash
   cd application
   python create_map.py